Heydon/xiao/README.md

 # ![Xiao](images/xiao.png)

 Xiao is a small, accessible, framework agnostic, browser-driven routing system.
 Make single page applications with progressive enhancement.
+See the **example** folder for a working demo.

 ## Install